praveek/aepsdk-ui-ios/Documentation/Sources/templates/basic.md

     "adb_uri": "https://sneakerland.com/products/new",
     "adb_version": "1",
     "adb_template_type": "basic",
-    "adb_body_ex": "There are some great new deals in here that we really think you're going to like!
+    "adb_title_ex": "The spring sale is in full swing!", "adb_body_ex": "There are some great new deals in here that we really think you're going to like!
 Check it out!", "adb_clr_body": "333333",
     "adb_clr_title": "000000",